 Udder hygiene measures were associated with several udder health outcomes.
 Higher mean hygiene scores and proportion of udders scored ≥3 were associated with higher chronSCS, elevSCS, and average SCS.
 A few specific management practices were also found to be unconditionally associated with udder health outcomes: consistent glove use was associated with lower newSCS and BTSCC, clipping or flaming udders was associated with fewer chronSCS, and both parenteral supplementation of vit.
 E/selenium and use of an OMRI-listed intramammary product at dry-off were associated with lower average SCS and higher STD 150-day milk.

 Both udder hygiene outcomes were unconditionally associated with the same predictors, most of which were related to the depth of bedding for cows.
 For herds using a bedded pack, deeper bedding was associated with lower average hygiene scores and lower proportion of dirty udders.
-Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower avg. udder hygiene scores and prop. dirty udders compared to cows on stalls with bedding over a mattress or concrete surface.
+Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower average udder hygiene scores and prop. dirty udders compared to cows on stalls with bedding over a mattress or concrete surface.
 For the fifteen farms reporting bedding depth in stalls, increased bedding depth was associated with lower mean udder hygiene score and a numerically lower proportion of dirty udders.

 Discussion